The books listed here are ones that I have consulted and found to be useful.

 Geoff Roe - Photographic Composition (Self published, maybe difficult to find)

 There are, of course, many books on composition.
-This is one of the most
+The book above is one of the most comprehensive, though intense.

 Bryan Peterson - Learning to see creatively